Catalyzing the Clean Energy Transition

 Transitioning to clean energy will reduce consumer costs, increase reliability, secure energy diversity and independence, and create new jobs.
 We must develop massive amounts of clean energy infrastructure, from offshore wind and solar to energy storage and an upgraded transmission system.
 A successful clean energy transition will lower residents’ bills, provide them with reliable energy, and make their communities healthier.

 ELM advocates for outcomes that further offshore wind development, increase grid reliability, build a diverse clean energy workforce and supply chain, and enable clean energy infrastructure development.
+Learn more about our legislative priorities for the clean energy transition.

 JAN.
 26, 2026 – A federal judge issued a preliminary injunction allowing Sunrise Wind, a project expected to power 600,000 New York homes, to resume construction.
 This marks the fifth consecutive court decision permitting one of the five offshore wind projects suspended under the federal government’s December 22 stop-work order to move forward.